 This world has also not only forgotten the Father but forgotten the Son likewise.

-In 1 Corinthians 16:22, we are reminded that we need an affection for Jesus or we are lost.
+1 Corinthians 16:22, reminds us that we need an affection for Jesus or we are lost.

 “If anyone has no love for the Lord, let him be accursed.
-Our Lord, come!
-This is real affection (Phileo) not what is sometimes called sacrificial love (Agape).1 Corinthians 16:22
+Our Lord, come!1 Corinthians 16:22

-In many churches, Jesus is relegated to a babe in arms.
+Churches often portray Jesus as a babe in arms.

 The Lion of Judah

 Dorothy Sayers writing in The Whimsical Christian in 1963 penned words that I have never found better written elsewhere:

 The people who hanged Christ never, to do them justice, accused Him of being a bore–on the contrary; they thought Him too dynamic to be safe.
 It has been left for later generations to muffle up that shattering personality and surround Him with an atmosphere of tedium.
 We have very efficiently pared the claws of the Lion of Judah, certified Him “meek and mild,” and recommended Him as a fitting household pet for pale curates and pious old ladies.
 To those who knew Him, however, He in no way suggested a milk-and-water person; they objected to Him as a dangerous firebrand.(Sayers 1963)